umbraco/UmbracoDocs/10/umbraco-ui-builder/searching/overview.md

 ---
-description: Configuring searching in Konstrukt, the backoffice UI builder for Umbraco.
+description: Configuring searching in Umbraco UI Builder, the backoffice UI builder for Umbraco.
 ---

 # Searching

-Beyond listing collection entities, there are times when you need to be able to locate specific entities within a collection and for that Konstrukt provides a simple search API.
+Beyond listing collection entities, if you need to be able to locate specific entities within a collection then Umbraco UI Builder provides a search API.

 ![Search](../images/search.png)